cyxlily/6050_computer_graphics/assn3/README.md

 # computer_graphics
-computer_graphics
+common computer_graphics
 > Homework of 6050 Computer Graphics

 This repository contains:

-assn1: a C program to draw colorful lines, rectangles, triangles, ellipses and circles with DDA and midpoint algorithm.
+1. assn1: a C program to draw colorful lines, rectangles, triangles, ellipses and circles with DDA and midpoint algorithm.

 ## Table of Contents